Technigo/project-cluedo/README.md

 ## Step 3 - Pick a murderer, a weapon and a room

 When clicking on the cards, you should invoke the right functions to pick a murderer, a room and a weapon.
-That should be stored in the mysterty object and we should visually see the chosen cards in the browser.
+That should be stored in the mystery object and we should visually see the chosen cards in the browser.

 #### 🚨Before starting with step 4, commit the third iteration to github.